Our Snorkeling Excursion in Tenerife

 - about 1 to 1.5 hours in the water exploring the seabed;

-- then the quiet return to the marina.
+- the return trip to the marina.

-What is the best time for snorkeling in Tenerife?
+What Is the Best Time for Snorkeling in Tenerife?

 That said, there are still periods that are more favorable than others: